 In the 19th century the house was owned by the Lantsbery family, people of considerable substance locally owning farms in Ravensthorpe and Creaton as well as property in Spratton.
 William Lantsbery, 1751 - 1821, and his wife Alice, 1761 - 1831, were members of the Creaton Independent Chapel and their first four children were baptised there between 1799 and 1805.

-The building on High Street, which is in the grounds of Manor House, was built in 1806 as a chapel for the United Reformed Church for the freedom of worship for Protestant dissenters.
+The building on High Street, which is in the grounds of Manor House, was built in 1806 as a chapel for the freedom of worship for Protestant dissenters.
 William Lantsbery, then owner of this Manor House, gave the land and some stone to supplement the money raised by the Creaton Chapel members.

 Alice (nee Bunting), William's wife, recorded the opening of the chapel in a bible, probably given to the chapel by her father: